Heavenly indulgence with cakes and pastries from The Durian Bakery.

 How to put it?
 The entire inside of the dome is filled with a hearty, silky mix of Mao Shan Wang mousse and The Durian Bakery’s SilkyGold puree.
 The messier I got with my scooping, the better everything tasted.
 Somehow, each scoop was a little different too.

-I had expected the dark chocolate shell to be a distraction.
-But the bitterness of it was a moderator to the custard-like filling.
+Furthermore, I originally expected the dark chocolate shell to be a distraction, but the bitterness of it turned out to be the perfect balance for the sweet custard-like filling.
 Subtly adding to the overall sophistication of each scoop.

 It was just, oh, utterly wonderful.
 A little pricey perhaps, at SGD 20/- (before discount) for one.
-But if you’re looking for some private indulgence, some feel-good moments, trust me, this mousse completely does the trick.
+But if you’re looking for some private indulgence, some feel-good moments, trust me, this mousse will do the trick.